Yorkshire Terriers are a hugely popular breed.

 Yorkshire Terriers are known to be quite full of themselves.
 And why not?
 They are considered one of the most glamorous dog breeds with their long silky coat and often with a perky topknot.

 Because they are small, they can travel in style.
 You often see them in dog purses toted around by their owner.
-Their long steel-blue and tan coats are one of their most distinguishing traits.
+The long gold and steel-blue Yorkshire terrier coats are one of their most distinguishing traits.

 Although Yorkies can make great household pets, they tend to be yappy.
 Not everyone enjoys this kind of behavior.
 They also need a lot of maintenance, especially in terms of dental care.